hocgin/ErrorKit/README.md

 "Unable to connect to the server."
 ```

-For rapid development, you can do:
+For rapid development, you can use string raw values:

 ```swift
 enum NetworkError: String, Throwable {